UPSC Exam after Engineering: Is Preparing for IAS Exam after B.E a Good Choice?

 With growing awareness about the grand career in civil services in India, a huge chunk of students are considering it as a primary career option and planning their career path by the civil services.

-Gone are the days of last decades, where only art graduates used to opt for the career in civil services.
+Gone are the days of the last decades, where only art graduates used to opt for a career in civil services.
 The statistics of the situation are changed now.
-A student from various fields like engineering, medical, law, etc. is considering UPSC as a better career option.
+A student from various fields like engineering, medical, law, etc. is considering the UPSC exam as a better career option.

 Volatile Job Market

 The current scenario for the engineer’s job market is really in bad shape.
 The reason lies in our confused state in understanding the causes and inert attitude towards changing the worsening condition.
 The high supply and less demand have also made the job insecure.
 A large number of unemployed engineers are ready to do the job in half wages and to work for 12-14 hours.

-Why an engineer with a good caliber and a standard deliverance of quality work should work like a cheap labor?
+Why should an engineer with a good calibre and a standard deliverance of quality work as cheap labour?
 What is the social and financial security these jobs have when compared to the social and economic security of civil services?
 There is a huge difference for sure.

 Aptitude?
-Hmmm, that’s easy!
+Hmmm, That’s Easy!

 Also, a few questions asked on Science in General Studies paper are also based on 12 standard physics & chemistry.
 Dealing with such problems is not such a big deal for engineers.
-Where these question and the basic scientific concepts like are entirely new for students from other streams who eventually have to give a large sum of their preparation time for these subjects.
+Where these questions and the basic scientific concepts are entirely new for students from other streams who eventually have to give a large sum of their preparation time for these subjects.

 Hence, such better engineers with a zeal to bring a positive change in the system can deliver the era of technocrats to replace the traditional bureaucrats.
 A good technocrat is capable of making sound decisions by modern outlook and can apply innovative methods to bring solutions.